 It doesn’t matter what level you’re at in an organization—individual contributor, manager, director, partner, VP or CEO—all levels should actively, continuously and consistently learn about better leadership.
 This needs to be front-of-mind throughout your career.
 Be honest, be objective and don’t ever let your ego get in the way.

-About the author: John M. Becerril is the global director, Accounting and External Financial Reporting, for Cabot Microelectronics Corporation (CMC), and an Illinois CPA Society member.
+John M. Becerril is the global director, Accounting and External Financial Reporting, for Cabot Microelectronics Corporation and an Illinois CPA Society member.